RC-1290/HelloBeyondSports/README.md

 # HelloBeyondSports
-A prototype Visualization to show my code style
+A prototype Visualization to show my code style.
+This is only useful if you have 'the data'.

 # Instructions
 If you just want to view this in editor on Windows, you can put the data file in %userprofile%\appdata\LocalLow\Code Animo\Hello Beyond Sports\